On This Page

 8. Configure the Interaction you want.
 For more information, see Interaction Types.

-9. When done, select Save at the top of the Dashboard.
+9. At the top of the Dashboard, select Save.

 1. Start creating a new Dashboard.